NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 This alpha field contains the name of the zone from which the heat pump evaporator and fan section draws some or all of its inlet air.
 This field is only used when the Inlet Air Configuration defined above is specified as ‘ZoneAirOnly’ or ‘ZoneAndOutdoorAir’.

+#### Field: Tank Object Type

+This alpha (choice) field contains the type of water heater tank used by this heat pump water heater.
+Currently, the only valid choices are WaterHeater:Mixed or WaterHeater:Stratified.

 #### Field: Tank Name

 This alpha field contains the name of the specific water heater tank used by this heat pump water heater.
 This must be a tank of type `WaterHeater:Mixed` or `WaterHeater:Stratified`.